- ENVIRONMENT AND CLIMATE CHANGE

 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Sri Lanka since 1956.
 The GIZ office is in the capital, Colombo.
-There are currently 119 GIZ employees in the country, including 97 national personnel and five integrated experts (as of 31 December 2018).
+Currently 108 national and 14 international employees, five integrated specialists and one development worker are working in the country (as of 31.12.2018).

 In May 2009, more than 25 years of civil war between the Government of Sri Lanka and the separatist movement Liberation Tigers of Tamil Eelam (LTTE) ended in victory for the government forces.
 Sri Lanka is undergoing a phase of reconstruction with high growth rates.
 As a result of the country’s high economic growth, the International Monetary Fund now classes Sri Lanka as a medium-income country and sees good progress in its pursuit of the Sustainable Development Goals (SDGs).